joshbeitler/fiesta/README.md

 to look at eachother's code and keep things clean.
 6. Delete feature branch when pull request is accepted
 7. Profit.

+Please note that since we are not on hackathon schedule anymore, your commit messages should be nice and informative - this is just good programming practice.
+For example, the commit messages "add stuff" or "ajlkfdak" may have been acceptable at Codecamp, but they are not anymore.
+Good commit messages describe what changed and nothing more.
+For example: "Add testFunc() function to EventController to monitor API requests".